SixteenThousand/neovim-config/README.md

   In future, the Linux version will likely become the primary version.
 - Update: yup, it's the main version now.
 In a different copy of the repo now though, so no need to worry about the `--assume-unchanged` above
+- The next overall review of the config is due in early June